M1301 infantry squad vehicle: Production

-In June 2020 the U.S. Army awarded GM/Ricardo a $214 million contract to build 649 ISVs.
+In June 2020 the U.S. Army awarded GM/Ricardo a $214 million contract to build 649 ISVs at a per vehicle cost of just over $370,000.
 The total Army requirement is 2,065 ISVs.
 The first delivery is to be made to the 1st Brigade, 82nd Airborne Division.
 The vehicles will rely heavily on motorsport technology, with suspension modifications from Rod Hall Products, which sells modifications for the road-going version of the Colorado ZR2, and chassis modifications are to be built in Mooresville, North Carolina by Hendrick Motorsports.
 Vehicles will be delivered from GM's new Charlotte Technical Center in Concord, North Carolina.
+The ISV was approved for full-rate production in April 2023; 300 vehicles had been delivered so far to field in five brigade sets of roughly 59 each.